lincza/ProduceLincKnowledgeBase/docs/articles/Stock and Logistics/Freight Allocations/Freighter Trip Legs.md

 ## **Transport Method, Freighter Code, Freighter Trip Code and Freighter Trip Leg**

-Multiple **Transport Methods** can be defined in **Linc Lookup Values** to distinguish between different modes of transport, eg. sea, land, air, rail, etc. **Freighter Codes** are linked to a defined transport method through a parent-child relationship in **Linc Lookup Values**, and Freighter Trip Codes to a ‘parent’ Freighter Code.
+Multiple **Transport Methods** can be defined in **Linc Lookup Values** to distinguish between different modes of transport, eg. sea, land, air, rail, etc. **Freighter Codes** are linked to a defined transport method through a parent-child relationship in **Linc Lookup Values**, and Freighter Trip Codes to a 'parent’ Freighter Code.

 When a new Freighter Trip Leg is created, the user must specify the **Purpose** of the trip leg and select the relevant **Freighter Code** and **Freighter Trip Code**.
 The **Transport Method** is automatically populated based on the parent-child relationship the Freighter Code and Transport Method.
 A unique Freighter Trip Leg Code is assigned to each trip leg, using the number series as specified in **Linc Setup**.